-Atlanta to St. Paul: Mayoral races to watch
+The mayoral races you'll want to watch

 The two face a crowded field, which includes State Sen. Vincent Fort.
 Vermont Sen. Bernie Sanders campaigned for Fort and extended fundraising support to the candidate, and the race could be an opportunity for Sanders -- whose presidential candidacy failed to win over the south -- to expand his movement.

 Tuesday night is all but guaranteed, however, not to be the end of the mayoral race.
-Georgia utilizes a majority rule with a runoff system, so if no candidate emerges with more than 50% of the vote -- as is expected -- then the top two candidates will face off on December.
+Georgia utilizes a majority rule with a runoff system, so if no candidate emerges with more than 50% of the vote -- as is expected -- then the top two candidates will face off in December.

 Boston